ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
 The order of these sequences MUST be the same (i.e., the nonce of the first Transition MUST be the same as first ReportShare and so on).
-`tag` is an HMAC-SHA256 tag over the serialized message, excluding the `tag` field itself, computed using the `agg_auth_key` shared by the aggregators.
+The tag `tag` field is an HMAC-SHA256 tag over the serialized message, excluding the `tag` field itself, computed using the `agg_auth_key` shared by the aggregators.
 The helper's response to the leader is an HTTP 200 OK whose body is the AggregateResp.

-After verifying the authentication tag, the leader handles the AggregateResp as follows.
-It first checks that the sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
-If the messages appear out of order, any are missing, or a nonce is not recognized, then the leader MUST abort and alert its peer with error "XXX".
+The leader handles the AggregateResp as follows.
+It first verifies the tag.
+If this check fails, it MUST abort with error "invalidHmac".

+Next, it first checks that the sequence of Transition messages corresponds to the ReportShare sequence of the AggregateInitReq.
+If any message appears out of order or is missing, or a transition has an unrecognized nonce, then the leader MUST abort with error "unrecognizedMessage".

 Next, for each Transition, the leader proceeds as described in {{prep-leader}}.
 If any state transition results in INVALID, this indicates that the helper has not computed the AggregateResp correctly.
-The leader MUST abort and alert its peer with error "XXX".
+The leader MUST abort with error "unrecognizedMessage".

-[timg: In the above two paragraphs, we say that the leader should alert its peer, but in these situations the helper is not awaiting a reply from leader so it's not clear how to alert.]

-Finally, the leader removes from the report sequence any report for which the corresponding state is FAILED.
+Finally, the leader removes from the report sequence any report for which the corresponding state is FAILED and proceeds as described in the next section.

 #### Aggregate Request {#aggregate-request}